Details of primary medical services in the area may be obtained from:

 Teenagers around 13-18 years

 - 3-in-1 teenage booster (Td/IPV).
-Given as a single jab which contains vaccines against diphtheria, tetanus and polio given at school or surgery if missed at school
+Given as a single jab which contains vaccines against diphtheria, tetanus and polio given at school.
+Contact the Community Imms Team if missed at school on 01702 220181.

 - Menc ACWY to be advised

-Freshers 18 years going to Universtity (First year)
+Freshers 18 years going to University (First year)

 The practice nurse will take a smear at any clinic.
 Please ask at reception.
 Cancer of the cervix can be prevented and all female patients are advised to have regular smear tests.
 These are important because they can detect early signs of the disease, which is easily treated.
 The smear test is carried out for 25-49 year olds every 3 years and 49-65 year olds every 5 years.